The Soldiers (play): Plot

 Marie meets the young Count de la Roche, and his mother takes Marie into her care, to protect her from prosecution.
 Marie becomes the countess' companion, under the condition that she does not meet with any man for the duration of a year.
-However, she still meets with Mary, is caught by the countess and subsequently runs away.
+However, she still meets with Mary, is caught by the countess, and subsequently runs away.
 Mary, who wanted to marry Marie, doesn't want anything to do with her anymore either, because he learns she has flirted with the young count.

 Marie sets off in search of Desportes, but he has her stopped by a hunter with nefarious intentions.
 When Desportes admits this in the presence of Stolzius, Stolzius poisons him.
-Mary seeks to avenge his dead friend, but Stolzius has already poisioned himself, committing suicide.
-Whilst he dies he reproaches the soldiery for seducing young girls and forcing them to be become societal outcasts.
+Mary seeks to avenge his dead friend, but Stolzius has already poisoned himself, committing suicide.
+Whilst he dies, he reproaches the soldiery for seducing young girls and forcing them to become societal outcasts.

 Marie's father has meanwhile also made his way to Desportes.
-He finds his starving daughter begging on the street; at first he does not recognise her.
+He finds his starving daughter begging on the street; at first, he does not recognise her.
 They embrace one another.

-In the final scene of the play the countess and a colonel discuss the events that have occurred.
-They see the unmarried soldiery as a "monster", to which a girl must be occasionally sacrified as a means of protecting the others.
+In the final scene of the play, the countess and a colonel discuss the events that have occurred.
+They see the unmarried soldiery as a "monster", to which a girl must be occasionally sacrificed as a means of protecting the others.
 They conclude that in order to prevent this sacrifice a "planting school of soldiers' wives" would have to be founded, in which women would be available to soldiers in a martyr-like fashion.
 This system would also always provide the prince with new soldiers - the children from these relationships.

 Background

-As with many of Lenz' works, in The Soldiers he highlights the contradiction between the demands of the Enlightenment toward autonomy and freedom of personal development and the constraints of estate-based society, using this as a way to criticise contemporary German society.
+As with many of Lenz's works, in The Soldiers he highlights the contradiction between the demands of the Enlightenment toward autonomy and freedom of personal development and the constraints of estate-based society, using this as a way to criticise contemporary German society.

-In The Soldiers he especially criticises the unscrupulous behaviour of soldiers, especially officers, towards daughters of middle-class origins.
-However, Lenz does not present this as solely the fault of the "pleasure-seeking" soldiers themselves; Marie and her father are also partly to blame for the events of the play; the allow themselves to be blinded by the glamour of the soldiers' uniforms due to their social ambitions.
+In The Soldiers, he especially criticises the unscrupulous behaviour of soldiers, especially officers, towards daughters of middle-class origins.
+However, Lenz does not present this as solely the fault of the "pleasure-seeking" soldiers themselves; Marie and her father are also partly to blame for the events of the play; they allow themselves to be blinded by the glamour of the soldiers' uniforms due to their social ambitions.

 The play was not performed until nearly one hundred years after its publication; it was first staged in 1863 by E. v.
 Bauernfeld at the Hoftheather in Vienna (now known as the Burgtheater).